brandonhenning/g-doughnuts/drills/version-1/rubric.md

 - [ ] Client site is live at the link provided
-- [ ] The client-side code includes an HTTP GET request to the server url
+- [ ] The client-side code includes a `GET` request to the server url
 - [ ] Server site is live at the link provided